Mountain Harvest Farm LLC

 Other Local and Ethically-sourced items we offer

-We source other local and ethical items which members can add on to their weekly orders if they have a paypal or credit card linked as a payment method.
+We offer additional items from our farm and from other local farms which members can add on to their weekly orders if they have a paypal or credit card linked as a payment method.
 Here are some of the items we offer as add-ons:

 Coffee

 FIRSTHAND coffee is fair-trade and top quality.
 FIRSTHAND Coffee Cooperative is a Morgantown-based cooperative that is committed to sustainable economic development.
-For this reason we are proud to partner with them and support our fellow farmers in Central America.
 FIRSTHAND sources coffee directly from small farmer cooperatives in Nicaragua, cutting out the middlemen in the coffee supply chain in order to ensure that those farmers are getting a fair price and can make a decent livelihood.
 And the coffee is delicious too!

 Other Local items